Transcultural History

 Information on studying, internships and language courses abroad:

-The History Departments at Temple University in Philadelphia and at Erfurt University have developed an essential partnership.
-We exchange graduate students and faculty, co-teach classes and colloquia, attend workshops,lectures, and formal and informal discussion, co-supervise dissertations, and co-author books.
-Since 2018, our partnership has been funded by the ISAP programme of the German Academic Exchange Service.
+The history subject areas at Temple University in Philadelphia and the University of Erfurt have developed a successful partnership.
+Since 2018, this partnership has been supported by the ISAP programme of the German Academic Exchange Service.

 Open Day